La Liga: Raphinha double helps Barcelona overcome resilient Osasuna

 Raphinha sealed the win in the 86th minute.
 A deflected cross from Jules Kounde on the right found the Brazilian unmarked at the far post, and he calmly volleyed the ball into an empty net, giving the scoreline a more comfortable look.

-“It’s very commendable (what Osasuna did) because they were very compact and we struggled to break them down,” Barca defender Gerard Martin told Movistar Plus.
-“But with patience and a lot of ball possession, we know that goals always come and we finally found them.”
+“It’s very commendable [what Osasuna did] because they were very compact and we struggled to break them down,” Barca defender Gerard Martin told Movistar Plus.
+“But with patience and a lot of ball possession, we know that goals always come, and we finally found them.”